FREE SHIPPING & FREE RETURNS

 When selecting a sunscreen for post-menopausal skin, opt for broad-spectrum formulations with a minimum SPF (sun protection factor) of 30.
 And choose a sunscreen that also offers hydrating benefits.
 "A richer and more moisturizing sun protection product may benefit your skin more now as it will also give your drier skin a welcome boost of hydration.” says Dr Sajjad Rajpar

 Sunscreen remains a cornerstone of skincare for all ages, but especially if post menopausal, daily sunscreen use offers multifaceted benefits that contribute to the overall health and appearance of skin.
-By prioritizing sun protection and incorporating sunscreen into your daily skincare routine, post-menopausal women can safeguard against aging, hyperpigmentation, and skin cancer, while promoting hydration and resilience.
+By prioritizing sun protection and incorporating a moisturizing sunscreen into your daily skincare routine, post-menopausal women can safeguard against aging, hyperpigmentation, and skin cancer, while promoting hydration and resilience.
 Remember, age is just a number, but healthy, radiant skin is timeless.

 Sources: https://www.balance-menopause.com/menopause-library/7-common-sun-protection-mistakes-and-how-to-avoid-them/